Why Won’t Vicki Gunvalson Share The Text Messages That Allegedly Prove Shannon Beador’s Husband Was Abusive?

 As fans will recall, the Beadors faced a cheating scandal during Season 10, but renewed their wedding vows during Season 11.

-To see more of Vicki Gunvalson and her co-stars, including Meghan King Edmonds, Lydia McLaughlin, and Peggy Sulahian, Tamra Judge, Kelly Dodd, and Shannon Beador, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Vicki Gunvalson and her co-stars, including Meghan King Edmonds, Lydia McLaughlin, Peggy Sulahian, Tamra Judge, Kelly Dodd, and Shannon Beador, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.

 [Featured Image by Tommy Garcia/Bravo]